NOC-OI/shell-extras/_episodes/09-awk.md

 - "How to use AWK for text processing?"
 objectives:
 - "Explain why AWK is useful and when it is better than pipes"
-- "Show a basic usage similar to the command "cut" "
+- "Show a basic usage similar to the command `cat` command"
 - "Introduce the filed separator parameter"
 - "Use regular expressions to perform different instructions"
 - "Introduce BEGIN and END keywords"
-- "Use the if then structure to change behaviour for the same matching regex"
+- "Use the `if-then` structure to change behaviour for the same matching regex"
 - "Introduce the array data structure"
 - "Use the for loop to cycle through an array"
 ---